 Applications for chartering authority.
-On May 16, 2022, the Board released the notice inviting applications for chartering authority for its next application cycle.
-However, the Board did not receive any intents to apply by the deadline of June 6, 2022.
-The Board will release its next notice inviting applications in May of 2023 and will continue to report the results of its applications for chartering authority cycles in these annual reports.
+On May 15, 2023, the Board released the notice inviting applications for chartering authority for its next application cycle.
+The Board did not receive any intents to apply by the deadline of June 5, 2023.
+The Board will release its next notice inviting applications in May 2024, and will continue to report the results of its applications for chartering authority cycles in these annual reports.

 Fiscal stability.
-For the 2021-2022 fiscal year, the Commission, currently the sole charter school authorizer in Hawaii, assessed the financial performance of all charter schools with a financial performance framework that examines the potential risk of fiscal insolvency.
-Based on the results of this financial performance framework, only three charter schools out of the 37 assessed received risk ratings lower than "acceptable," illustrating that the majority of charter schools remain fiscally sound.4 The results suggest that the financial status of charter schools, as a group, continues to be relatively stable.
+For the 2022-2023 fiscal year, the Commission, currently the sole charter school authorizer in Hawaii, assessed the financial performance of all charter schools with a financial performance framework that examines the potential risk of fiscal insolvency.
+Based on the results of this financial performance framework, only one charter school out of the 37 assessed received a risk rating lower than "acceptable," illustrating that the majority of charter schools remain fiscally sound.
+The results suggest that the financial status of charter schools, as a group, continues to be relatively stable.
 Note, however, that fiscal stability is likely more indicative of sound fiscal management by the majority of charter schools rather than the sufficiency of funding for charter schools.
 As described below, facilities funding continues to be an ongoing challenge.